-Since 1985 David has consistently delivered results that exceed major indices in the most challenging markets.
-Accomplished by blending innovation, a passion for research, and an unrivalled dedication to client satisfaction, with conservative best practices.
-In good years but more critically, in challenging years, his clients can always depend upon a reasonable rate of return with risk tolerance precisely matched to their financial goals.
+Since 1985, David has endeavoured to deliver results that exceed major indices during the most challenging markets.
+In good years – and more critically – in challenging years, David’s clients can depend upon his attempt to generate a reasonable rate of return with risk tolerance matched to their financial goals.

-Investing isn’t done in a vacuum, but as part of what David sees as a Total Financial Plan designed for clients to achieve three measureable objectives.
-Reducing taxes by 25-50%, and then both accumulating wealth and preserving it to achieve your financial goals.
+Investing isn’t done in a vacuum, but as part of what David sees as a Total Financial Plan designed for clients to achieve three measurable objectives: reducing your taxes by 25-50%, accumulating wealth and then preserving your capital to help you achieve your financial goals.

-David’s leadership sets the tone as it raises the bar to the highest level.
-At TFP we take our promises seriously, and when we make them, we keep them.
+David’s leadership sets the tone as it raises the bar to a higher level.
+At TFP we take our promises seriously, and when we make them, we intend to keep them.

-David’s specialty areas of focus include, but aren’t limited to, these strategies:
+David’s specialty areas of focus include, but aren’t limited to, the following strategies: